Trade-off on Sim2Real Learning: Real-world Learning Faster than Simulations: Discussion

-Future work should be devoted to extending the 1v2 system to 2v1 and even 2v2 systems.
-This requires us to introduce the mechanism of robot cooperation and take advantage of current multi-agent reinforcement learning algorithms, such as QMIX \cite{Rashid2018qmix}.

-We also suggest a promising field of research with more focus on improvement in the computation time of Deep Bayesian algorithms.
-Actually, \cite{BlackDROPS2017} has already found that the algorithm can be faster when multiple cores are available if we replace the gradient-based optimization algorithm with a parallel, black-box algorithm that takes into account the model uncertainties.
-We suggest that Deep Bayesian methods may perform even better if we combine Deep PILCO with their work, Black-DROPS, by making use of gradient-free policy optimizers such as CMA-ES.
+We suggest more focus on improvement in the computation time of Deep Bayesian algorithms in future work.
+The algorithm can be faster when multiple cores are available if we replace the gradient-based optimization algorithm with a parallel, black-box optimizer. \cite{wangshu-robio,chunyanICAR}

-Another potential future work is to replace the variational inference method used in Deep PILCO with the $\alpha$-divergence minimization algorithm with $\alpha=0.5$.
-While training the BNN dynamics model, Deep PILCO updates the weight parameters by minimizing a divergence between the exact posterior distribution and an approximation, which is called variational Bayes (VB) \cite{VB2008}.
-Running VB is equivalent to minimizing $\alpha$-divergence when $\alpha \to 0$.
-However, as \cite{PolSearch2019} evaluated in their recent work, minimizing $\alpha$-divergence with $\alpha = 0.5$ often produces better results than VB, as reflected in better test log-likelihood values.